 - AutomationControl™ software for field device control and network management

 For communications, customers can use cellular networks or the Sensus FlexNet® communication network.

 Collectively, our DA elements and networks provide a powerful solution.
 They combine real-time monitoring and control of distribution assets, users and communications.
 This includes applications such as:

 - Fault circuit indicators (FCIs) and current sensor monitoring

 Distribution automation applications operate on a dedicated channel over the very same network as other metering, demand response, data analytics and lighting applications.
 This means you can rely on a convenient, single technology solution for all your applications.

-From substation to meter, Sensus Distribution Automation technology integrates seamlessly with existing distribution systems ensuring reliable and real-time, two-way communication.
-It works with legacy systems, industry standard network protocols, and both old and new technologies.
+From substation to meter, our DA technology integrates seamlessly with existing distribution systems and ensures reliable and real-time, two-way communication.
+It works with legacy systems, industry standard network protocols and new technologies.